 Harmonium‘s main theme concerns secrets, the unsaid, and the effects the intricate web of secrets and their revelation have.
 While the uncovering of the secret, that Toshio and Yasaka share, enlightens some of the dark depths that both characters share – revealing Akie as ignorant, the making-present of this secret as such makes some psychological tension linger through the narrative.
 This tension is then, by way of a secret Yasaka alone keeps, joined with mystery surrounding Yasaka’s disappearance (Narra note 1).

 Harmonium is framed with a cinematography that excels in simplicity.
 The slow tempo of the narrative finds it translation in the use of temporally long shots, which emphasize the speech and the comportment of each character.
 Fukada paints the washed-out coloured narrative world mostly with fixed camera viewpoints, while introducing subtle movement by inserting pan, tilt and dolly shots and slow zoom-ins.
-It is by virtue of this simplicity that Koji Fukada is able to create powerful compositions, often playing with symmetry.
-This play with symmetry is essential to the narrative as these symmetrical compositions carefully frame and uncover the asymmetries at the level of the relations (cine-note 1).
-Furthermore, the cinematography is characterized by a sudden shift, a shift introducing more handheld shakiness, a shift coinciding with the main twist of the narrative and the changes this twist causes in the relation between Akie and Toshio and in the emotionality of the narrative (narra-note 2, Psycho-note 1, Acting-note 1).
+It is by virtue of this simplicity that Koji Fukada is able to create powerful compositions, compositions often playing with symmetry.
+This play with symmetry is essential to the narrative as these symmetrical compositions carefully uncover the asymmetries at the level of the relationships (cine-note 1).
+Furthermore, the cinematography is characterized by a sudden shift, a shift introducing more handheld shakiness, a shift coinciding with the main twist of the Harmonium and the changes this twist causes in the relation between Akie and Toshio and in the emotionality of the narrative (narra-note 2, Psycho-note 1, Acting-note 1).

 With Harmonium, Koji Fukada has created a chilling psychological narrative that, despite the somewhat subjective distant cinematography, provides insight in the effects trauma can have.
 As the various secrets are slowly revealed, Harmonium vividly reveals how the inability of giving narrative to the trauma keeps a trauma alive and lingering.
 Harmonium proves to be a narrative that, by virtue of various powerful shots, playing with symmetry, and its rejection of providing the spectator and Toshio and Akie any closure whatsoever, will long linger in the spectator’s mind, just like some melodies would.